 Bond wears a white-on-white striped dress shirt from Turnbull & Asser with a spread collar, two-button cocktail cuffs and a placket with mother of pearl buttons.
+The shirt is the most basic style of dress shirt, with only a fancier fabric separating it from an ordinary shirt.
 The slim, batwing bow tie is made in black satin silk, so there is a slight mismatch with the jacket’s trimmings.

 This dinner jacket may have been sold at Bonhams in Knightsbridge on 6 March 2007 for £33,600.
 Though Bonhams claims that they sold the Thunderball dinner jacket, it may not actually have been the same one.
 Their piece was not made by Connery’s usual tailor, Anthony Sinclair, but by famous costumer M. Berman, who made many clothes for other actors in the Bond series.
 This suit is cut a little trimmer than Sinclair’s suits, but it still has the same overall look.